aminul112/client/README.md

     docker-compose up

-You can also start the image as a daemon:
+You can see logs in the console.
+Log is also saved in the log directory.

-    docker-compose up -d